maxim-01/maxim-01/README.md

-how do you declare variables in html already?
+still trying to declare that variable in html